lenincompres/DOM.js/README.md

 });
 ```

-Declaring the array inside a *content:* property allows you to set other properties for all the elements in the array.
+Declaring the array inside a *content* property allows you to set other properties for all the elements in the array.

 ```javascript
 DOM.set({